 Note: Some have asked whether it’s a good idea to use pallets for indoor projects, because some are treated with chemicals such as fungicides.
 While this is true, many are now treated with heat rather than chemicals – you can identify them because they will have “HT” branded on the side.

-Personally, I am not all that concerned with it when they are being used as a wall hanging because after they’re put together they don’t really come into physical contact with anyone.
+Personally, I am not all that concerned with it when the DIY pallet art is going to hang on the wall because after they’re put together they don’t really come into physical contact with anyone.

 - Look for pallets that have a brand reading “HT” on the side.
 This means they were treated with heat rather than chemicals to eliminate pests.

 - Create your own pallets using new, untreated wood.
 (Note: Much of the lumber sold at hardware stores is also treated, so you’ll need to ask!)

 Because I already had a bunch of zero VOC paint from my kitchen table chairs – which, yes, are all painted a different color – all I needed to buy were some wooden letters from Hobby Lobby.
 (Also needed for this project that I had on hand: wood glue, nails and a hammer)